elite9811/JavaDream/shorthand.md

 >> + `states Let q(x) be a property provable about objects of x of type T. Then q(y) should be provable for objects y of type S where S is a subtype of T.`

 >  + ***ISP*** (Interface Segregation Principle)
+>> + `A client should never be forced to implement an interface that it doesn't use, or clients shouldn't be forced to depend on methods they do not use`
 >  + ***DIP*** (Dependency Inversion Principle)